ireneea/web-serial-utils/README.md

 # web-serial-utils

-Utility to conncet and use serial devices using the Web Serial API
+Utility to connect and use serial devices using the Web Serial API

 ## TODO